 Related add-ons and applications

-While Xen Hypervisor works at the very core level, there are Citrix Hypervisor specific add-ons related hypervisor-agnostic applications and services available to make the virtualization experience complete.
+While Xen Hypervisor works at the core level, there are Citrix Hypervisor specific add-ons related hypervisor-agnostic applications and services available to make the virtualization experience complete.

 A windows GUI client for VM management, implemented based on the management API.
 XenCenter provides a rich user experience to manage multiple Citrix Hypervisor hosts, resource pools, and the entire virtual infrastructure associated with them.